butterfly-ops/docs/design.md

 Let's move on with an example case:

-- You want to build an Ecommerce Website,
+- You want to build an Ecommerce Website.
-- You will have a Homepage
+- You have the following Pages:
+    - Homepage
-- You will have a Product Detail Page
+    - Product Detail Page
-- You will have a Category Listing Page
+    - Category Listing Page
-- You will have a Cart Page
+    - Cart Page

 You can think each of these pages as Designs which means that, Designs are generic Look & Feels of your website.
 You don't need to create different Designs for each Category or Product.
 You may have a single Product Detail Design for all Products.